rweichler/luajit-ios/README.md

 **I HAVE A PRECOMPILED VERSION ON THE REPO http://cydia.r333d.com**

-Since the arm64 JIT is not complete, you will only get JIT on 32-bit.
-Hopefully Mike Pall finishes it soon.
+The arm64 JIT is still a WIP, so don't be as mind-blowing as on other architectures.
+Through limited testing, it works pretty well, though!

 # Prerequisites